Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️The following are common error types that Python programmers run into.

+**extend beyond**: literally

+✒️The consequences of our water policies extend beyond jeopardising human health.

 ## adjective phrase

 **brick and mortar**: relating to or being a traditional business serving customers in a building as contrasted to an online business.